top of page

 General Footcare

 Throughout a lifetime our feet can take a battering.
-Due to our lifestyle, footwear and work practices we can develop corns cracked heels and callouses which can be painful.
-Podiatrists can help manage and prevent these ailments with regular visits.
-They can also help with general nail care ensuring nails are cut properly to prevent infections and in grown toe nails.
+Our lifestyle, footwear and work practices can lead to corns, cracked heels and callouses, all of which can be painful.
+Access Podiatry can help manage and prevent these ailments with regular visits.
+They can also help with general nail care, ensuring nails are cut properly to prevent infections and in grown toenails.

 Throughout a lifetime our feet can take a battering.
 Due to our lifestyle, footwear and work practices we can develop corns cracked heels and callouses which can be painful.
 Podiatrist, Dr David Jayapaul can help manage and prevent these ailments with regular visits.